free_cancellationFree Cancellation up to 1 week before

 Cambridge Common

-See the exact spot where George Washington first assumed command of the Continental Army!
+Stand in George Washington's footsteps, in the spot where he first assumed command of the Continental Army!

 25 min